jakemcgrath1999/muscle_model/README.md

 # description

 This model is inspired by [Adjustment of Muscle Mechanics Model Parameters to Simulate Dynamic Contractions in Older Adults](https://doi.org/10.1115/1.1531112).
 The goal is to map neural excitation to activation dynamics and then transform activation to drive muscle contraction.
-The model implemented here follows the commonly-used Hill model of muscle and accurately represents three intrinsic properties of muscle.
+The model implemented here follows the commonly-used Hill model of muscle and accurately represents three intrinsic properties of muscle (muscle's force-length, force-velocity, and tendon's force-strain relationships).
 The Hill muscle model was originally introduced by physiologist AV Hill in 1939 and it describes the nonlinear relationship between muscle tension and contraction velocity

 $$ {(V+b)} \cdot {(F+a)} = {b \cdot (F_o+a)} $$